 Exercise 'Financial Resilience'

-“All financial plans are subject to fate and fortune,” said Roth.
+“All financial plans are subject to fate and fortune,” Roth said.
 “You lose your job.
 Your spouse gets sick.
 Your house burns down.
 While it’s not possible to plan for specific unexpected events, it’s certainly possible to prepare for problems in general.

 “From my experience, the best way to do this is to exercise what I call financial resilience,” he said.
 “Financial resilience is the ability to cope with the unexpected without panic — kind of like how a tree bends in a windstorm without breaking.
 A variety of factors contribute to financial resilience.
 The greater the gap between your earning and spending, for instance, the less damaging sudden job loss is to your situation.
 The more you have in emergency savings, the less panic you feel when your car is totaled in the Walmart parking lot.
 The more diversified your investments, the less you care about stock market swings.”

-“Long-term care risk is the $1 million problem that can completely derail your retirement plan,” said Hegna.
+“Long-term care risk is the $1 million problem that can completely derail your retirement plan,” Hegna said.
 “Having any plan for long-term care costs is better than no plan.”

 You might be sabotaging your retirement plans without even realizing it.
-Top experts shared the biggest money mistake people make when planning for retirement, and how to amend these issues.
-Click through to read expert words of wisdom to avoid retirement planning mistakes.
+These are the biggest money mistakes people make when planning for retirement and how to amend these issues.

 Mistake No. 1: Underestimating Your Retirement Expenses

-“Although most people believe they will need a lot less money in retirement, people often forget about how they will have to help their kids, how much insurance is going to cost and when they refinanced their mortgage,” said Jenkin.
+“Although most people believe they will need a lot less money in retirement, people often forget about how they will have to help their kids, how much insurance is going to cost and when they refinanced their mortgage,” Jenkin said.
 “People should really dig into their current expenses to formulate a more accurate plan of what it will cost them tomorrow.”

 Mistake No. 3: Not Having a Retirement Plan

-“People fail to plan,” said Hegna.
+“People fail to plan,” Hegna said.
 “They spend more time planning their yearly vacation, which may last a few weeks.
 Retirement could last 30, 40 years and they wait until the last minute to talk about it.”

 Mistake No. 4: Not Paying Yourself First

-“The biggest mistake that people make when planning for retirement is not budgeting for it before they start paying their monthly bills,” said Epperson.
+“The biggest mistake that people make when planning for retirement is not budgeting for it before they start paying their monthly bills,” Epperson said.
 “The most important bill you should pay is to yourself for your financial future.
-If you make sure you can stash away 10 percent of your pay for retirement/long-term savings before deciding what you can afford for rent or mortgage or other expenses, you’ll be more likely to live within your means.”
+If you make sure you can stash away 10% of your pay for retirement/long-term savings before deciding what you can afford for rent or mortgage or other expenses, you’ll be more likely to live within your means.”